quimqu/DataScience/README.md

 Let's go over what is contained in each folder:

-ANN for Classification and Regression: This folder contains a Jupyter Notebook that operates on a dataset of second-hand cars.
+- ANN Classification and Regression: This folder contains a Jupyter Notebook that operates on a dataset of second-hand cars.
 Artificial Neural Networks are used for classifying the cars and predicting their expected selling price through regression.